Parliamentary.ai

 Overview

-The Identity and Language (Northern Ireland) Bill aims to enhance the recognition and use of the Irish language and Ulster Scots/Ulster British tradition in Northern Ireland, alongside promoting cultural pluralism and reconciliation among different national and cultural identities.
+The Identity and Language (Northern Ireland) Bill aims to enhance the recognition and use of the Irish language and Ulster Scots/Ulster British traditions in Northern Ireland, while also establishing an Office of Identity and Cultural Expression to promote cultural pluralism and reconciliation.

 Description

-- Repeal of the Administration of Justice (Language) Act (Ireland) 1737: This act restricted the use of Irish in legal proceedings.
+• Repeal of the 1737 Act: The Administration of Justice (Language) Act (Ireland) 1737 is repealed, which previously restricted the use of languages other than English in legal proceedings.

-- Promoting Ulster Scots in education: The bill mandates the Department of Education to encourage and facilitate the use and understanding of Ulster Scots in the education system.
+• Ulster Scots in Education: The Department of Education will be tasked with encouraging and facilitating the use and understanding of Ulster Scots in the education system.

-- Secretary of State Powers: The Secretary of State is granted concurrent powers with Northern Ireland ministers and departments regarding identity and language functions, including the power to direct other bodies.
+• Secretary of State Powers: The Secretary of State is granted concurrent powers with Northern Ireland ministers and departments regarding identity and language functions, allowing for direction in certain circumstances.
+This includes the power to establish or fund the Castlereagh Foundation for academic research into identity.

 Government Spending

 The bill does not specify exact figures for government spending.
-However, it will incur costs associated with establishing and maintaining the Office of Identity and Cultural Expression, the salaries and operational costs of both commissioners, and other administrative and support functions.
+However, it will likely involve costs associated with establishing the Office of Identity and Cultural Expression and the two new Commissioners, including salaries, operational costs, and potential grants.
+Further costs may be involved with the implementation of new duties on public authorities.
+The exact financial implications will depend on the size and scope of these entities and their programmes.

 Groups Affected